The Heart Knows

 "I finally knew what was wrong," said Fleeman.
 "In a way, I always knew."
 All at once, she felt validated, relieved and scared.

-She met with C. Noel Bairey Merz, MD, director of the Barbra Streisand Women's Heart Center, director of the Linda Joy Pollin Women's Heart Health Program and director of the Preventive and Rehabilitative Cardiac Center at the Cedar-Sinai Heart Institute.
+She met with C. Noel Bairey Merz, MD, director of the Barbra Streisand Women's Heart Center, director of the Linda Joy Pollin Women's Heart Health Program and director of the Preventive and Rehabilitative Cardiac Center at the Smidt Heart Institute.
 Bairey Merz told Fleeman that the proper medications along with regular exercise would be critical to strengthening her heart and helping prevent future problems.

 In June, Fleeman began a three-day-a-week schedule of appointments in the Preventive and Rehabilitative Cardiac Center, working out on a treadmill and other equipment.
 In between sessions, she's taking longer and longer walks.
 She is also part of a clinical trial led by Bairey Merz that's examining a drug shown to improve endothelial function.